Detection of the Pairwise Kinematic Sunyaev-Zel'dovich Effect and Pairwise Velocity with DESI DR1 Galaxies and ACT DR6 and Planck CMB Data: Results

 In Fig.~\ref{fig:likelihood}, we present the likelihood distributions of the fitted mass-averaged optical depth for each of the pairwise kSZ curves.
-The best-fit values are consistent across all three maps, indicating robustness in the measurement.
+The best-fit values are consistent across all three maps, indicating robustness in the measurement, which disfavors a dominant contribution from residual CIB or radio contamination (which would generically induce frequency-dependent shifts).
+In addition, \citep{Calafut:2021wkx} directly tested residual tSZ leakage by repeating the pairwise-kSZ/optical-depth measurement using an ILC map with tSZ deprojected and found no evidence for a bias relative to the baseline ILC case (with increased noise), providing an explicit constraint on potential tSZ contamination.
 As the sample size increases, the constraints on the optical depth become progressively tighter as progressively lower luminosity thresholds are applied.
 We also find that in most cases the best-fit mass-averaged optical depths are consistent between the low-redshift sample ($z < 0.8$) and the full sample, indicating that the inclusion of high redshift objects does not affect the measurements significantly.
+We find no statistically significant evidence for redshift evolution of optical depth within the redshift range probed by our sample.
 Similar observation is also reported in \cite{DES:2016umt} and the authors discussed that a weak optical depth redshift evolution should be expected.
+This behavior is also qualitatively consistent with results from cosmological hydrodynamical simulations\cite{Flender:2015btu,SimonsObservatory:2018koc,Stein:2020its}, which generally predict only weak redshift evolution of the halo optical depth for samples selected at fixed mass or luminosity over similar redshift ranges.
+This is consistent with theoretical expectations for a fixed tracer selection, for which the average optical depth is primarily determined by the typical halo mass and baryon content of the sample.
+Since these quantities are not expected to evolve strongly over the redshift range considered, any intrinsic redshift evolution of the optical depth is expected to be weak and below our current sensitivity.
 In the figure, we also show the optical depth for each cluster sample, derived from a simulation \cite{Flender:2015btu}.
+We use simulated kSZ maps based on post-processed N-body simulations.
+The underlying N-body simulation adopts a WMAP7 cosmology and resolves halos identified with a friends-of-friends algorithm.
+For each halo, a single mass-weighted peculiar velocity is assigned and used to model the kSZ signal.
+The intracluster gas distribution follows a physically motivated gas prescription assuming hydrostatic equilibrium, and includes contributions from both halo gas and diffuse gas outside halos.
 This simulation-based optical depth corresponds to the best-fit value obtained by comparing the pairwise kSZ curves with the pairwise velocities measured from the simulated halo catalog and the simulated kSZ map.
 We are also using aperture photometry to measure the kSZ temperature from the simulated kSZ maps, and thus, the derived optical depth is $\bar{\tau}_{AP}$.
 We find that the simulation-derived optical depth agrees well with the ILC results, is slightly larger than the 150 GHz results, but remains well within the 1$\sigma$ uncertainty.
 This value serves only as a reference and as a cross-check of the robustness of our ACT $\times$ DESI pairwise kSZ–derived optical depth.
 A more detailed study of the ACT $\times$ DESI tSZ-derived optical depth will be presented in a forthcoming companion paper.
 In Appendix \ref{sec:appendix_a}, we also conduct a null test to support the significance of our measurements.